 • Canned beans: I used kidney beans, garbanzo beans (chickpeas), and cannellini beans.

-• Bell peppers: Chopped green and red bell pepper add lots of crunch and color to the salad.
+• Bell peppers: Chopped green and red bell peppers add lots of crunch and color to the salad.

-• Red onion: Starchy beans need seasoning to sing in a bean salad and the pungent sweetness of red onion
+• Red onion: Starchy beans need seasoning to sing in a bean salad, and the pungent sweetness of red onion provides that balance.

 • Capers are optional, but I think their salty, briny flavor takes this bean salad recipe to the next level.